 “The Today Show” with Dave Garroway covered the 1957 Winter Carnival and interviewed me on national television after they spotted my voluminous raccoon coat at the Slalom Race at Suicide Six in Woodstock.
 I was compensated for my brief celebrity with cases of sponsor Campbell’s Beef Broth that the brothers of Chi Phi promptly converted into a barrel of bull shots mixed with cheap vodka from the New Hampshire State Liquor Store in nearby West Lebanon.

-Seventy years since its release, “Winter Carnival” continues a carnival of buncombe for the post-digital generation.
+Over 75 years since its release, “Winter Carnival” continues a carnival of buncombe for the post-digital generation.
 Jill Baxter (Ann Sheridan) remains a former Carnival Queen who finds herself back on campus with her old flame, now Professor Weldon (Richard Carlson).
 The “Merry Widow” comes to New England.

 It still gets hoots and hollers whenever it is revived in Hanover, and Scott Fitzgerald never got a screen credit for the film that eventually killed him. — RICHARD PRESS